yunuseker/android-mvvm-architecture/README.md

 You need to add your BASE_URL to run the app.

-MVVM, Dagger2, RxAndroid, DataBinding, Retrofit, LiveData
+MVVM, Dagger2, RxAndroid2, DataBinding, Retrofit2, LiveData